rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 git clone https://github.com/neovim/neovim
 ```

-Once the operation is finished we will have a folder named *neovim* containing all the necessary files, the next step is to configure and compile the sources, an operation that is done with the `make` command, we then go to the *neovim* folder and proceed with the configuration:
+Once the operation is finished, we will have a folder named *neovim* containing all the necessary files.
+The next step is to configure and compile the sources.
+This is done with the `make` command in the *neovim* folder we created:

 ```bash
 cd ~/lab/build/neovim/
 make CMAKE_BUILD_TYPE=RelWithDebInfo
 ```

-We chose the `RelWithDebInfo` type because it provides not only optimizations but also a useful debugging layer for later customizations, you could have also used the `Release` type if you want maximum performance.
+We chose the `RelWithDebInfo` type because it provides not only optimizations, but also a useful debugging layer for later customizations.
+You could have also used the `Release` type if you want maximum performance.

-The process takes care of configuring and compiling the files that are to be put into our system, files that are saved in `neovim/build`, to install them we will still use the *make* command:
+The process takes care of configuring and compiling the files that are to be put into our system.
+These files are saved in `neovim/build`.
+To install them, we will use the *make install* command:

 ```bash
 make install
 ```

-This command going to modify the filesystem needs superuser (sudo) privileges or to be run as the root user.
+Because this command is going to modify the filesystem, it needs to be run as the superuser, either with `sudo`, or directly by the root user.

 Once the installation is finished, we can verify that everything went well by checking the path to Neovim: